AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 ## Why attack-based testing is incomplete

 Why can the second outcome not prove robustness?
 Within $S_p(x_0,\epsilon)$, each of the $d$ pixel values may vary, and those choices combine.
-For example, a
+A
-$224\times224$ RGB input has $d=150{,}528$ pixel values.
+$224\times224$ RGB input has three color values at every pixel, so
+$d=224\cdot224\cdot3=150{,}528$.
 In the real-valued model, the set contains infinitely many points.
 A digital system has only finitely many pixel values, but still far too many arrays to enumerate.

 A stronger attack may find an adversarial input that an earlier attack missed.
 If an attack finds no counterexample, none of the inputs it examined violated